Skip to content

 }

-if constexpr determines which branch to take at compile time — the最终 compiled code only contains the corresponding macro call, with no runtime conditional branching overhead.
+if constexpr determines which branch to take at compile time—the resulting code contains only the corresponding macro call, avoiding the overhead of runtime conditional checks.

-GPIO Alternate Function: The Special Identity of PA9 and PA10
+GPIO Alternate Functions: The Special Identities of PA9 and PA10

-In the LED tutorial, GPIOs were configured as push-pull output (GPIO_MODE_OUTPUT_PP) or input (GPIO_MODE_INPUT).
-But the USART1 TX pin, PA9, needs to be configured as alternate function push-pull output (GPIO_MODE_AF_PP), a mode we haven't seen before.
+In the LED tutorial, GPIOs were configured as push-pull outputs (GPIO_MODE_OUTPUT_PP) or inputs (GPIO_MODE_INPUT).
+However, the USART1 TX pin PA9 needs to be configured as an alternate function push-pull output (GPIO_MODE_AF_PP), a mode we haven't seen before.

 Why do we need an alternate function?
-Because PA9 is not an ordinary GPIO pin — when the USART1 transmitter is enabled, the USART peripheral directly controls the level output of PA9, rather than the GPIO's ODR (Output Data Register).
-In other words, the output control of PA9 is transferred from the GPIO module to the USART module.
-GPIO_MODE_AF_PP tells the GPIO controller: "The output of this pin is managed by a peripheral (AF = Alternate Function), so don't interfere."
+Because PA9 is not a standard GPIO pin—when the USART1 transmitter is enabled, the USART peripheral directly controls the output level of PA9, rather than the GPIO ODR (Output Data Register).
+In other words, output control of PA9 is transferred from the GPIO module to the USART module.
+GPIO_MODE_AF_PP tells the GPIO controller: "This pin's output is managed by the peripheral (AF = Alternate Function), so stand down."

-As the USART1 RX pin, PA10 is configured as input mode with a pull-up resistor (GPIO_MODE_INPUT + GPIO_PULLUP).
-This is the same as the input configuration in the button tutorial — the pull-up resistor ensures the RX line stays high during idle time, consistent with the UART protocol's idle state.
+PA10, acting as the USART1 RX pin, is configured as an input mode with a pull-up resistor (GPIO_MODE_INPUT + GPIO_PULLUP).
+This is identical to the input configuration in the button tutorial—the pull-up resistor ensures the RX line remains high when idle, matching the UART protocol's idle state.

-In our main.cpp, the GPIO initialization is encapsulated in a standalone function:
+In our main.cpp, the GPIO initialization is encapsulated in a separate function:

 cpp